Is ChatGPT Replacing Google for Small Business Searches?

 4. Consistency Builds Trust (For Humans and AI)

-If a website says one thing, social media says another, and Google profile says something else, it creates confusion for your potential clients.
+If a website says one thing, social media says another, and a Google profile says something else, it creates confusion for your potential clients.
 Be very clear on your branding and who you’re talking to.
-Consistency helps search engines and AI tools clearly understand these things.
+Consistency helps search engines and AI tools understand these things more clearly.

 The Big Takeaway

 Businesses don’t opt into ChatGPT results.
-They earn their way in by strong, clear website content, smart location-based keywords, consistent messaging online and offering helpful content regularly.
+They earn their way in with strong, clear website content, smart location-based keywords, consistent online messaging, and regularly helpful content.
 It’s not magic.
 It’s good marketing.

 Next